 When we have periods of prolonged fear or have continual fear based involuntary physiological responses there is a good chance that in response our bodies will “lock” on to the fear response (pedal to the metal).
 This means that the body is unable to return to a state of calm (foot off the gas pedal).
 This leads to the loss of vagal tone in our vagus nerve.
 The Vagus nerves responsibility is to take the foot off the gas pedal, and bring our bodies back to a state of calm.

 Once the physiological response to fear has locked on and we start losing vagal tone we then experience the psychological aspect (in our heads).
-Often seen as depression, anxiety, PTSS, insomnia etc.
+Often seen as depression, anxiety, PTSS, PTSD, anger, forgetfulness, concentration difficulties, insomnia, digestive disturbances, breathing difficulties etc.